'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 My once dormant dreams became vivid nightmares, I abhorred passionately.

-The pall of murk had persisted, with such a ponderous effect and inertia.
+The pall of murk had persisted, with such a ponderous effect and inertia, as she appeared before me from within that haunting mirror.

 Soon the days became weeks, the weeks turned to months, the months to years of vacuity.